chocolatey/boxstarter/README.md

 * Works on Window 7/2008 R2 and up with Powershell 2.0 and higher
 * Lots of Windows configuration utilities including installing critical updates, changing windows explorer options, and more.

-## Quickly Load up your favorite apps and settings on any machine with a gist!
-No pre-installed software needed
+## Quickly install your favorite applications and settings, on any machine, with a gist!
+No pre-installed software needed.

 ### Grab your Gist